ADHD-Coder/railway-rails-8-starter/README.md

 * `puma.rb` - sets up solid queue in development
 * `routes.rb` - adds /jobs route
 * `Dockerfile` - replaces default `CMD ["./bin/thrust", "./bin/rails", "server"]` with `CMD bin/rails server -b 0.0.0.0 -p ${PORT}` to work with Railway
+* `docker-entrepoint` - sets up the databases for solid stack
 * `Gemfile` - adds Mission Control, Letter Opener, Devise, and Postmark gems

 You can focus on just production changes and ignore the development changes, but I recommend setting it up like the template so it's easy to catch issues before pushing to production